YShu7/YShu7.github.io/_posts/2020-02-29-Synchronization Primitives.md

 ### Dining Philosopher Problem (Dijkstra'65)

+It's useful in bringing out issues associated with concurrent programming and symmetry.

+#### Avoid deadlock

-Avoid deadlock => Avoid cycles or have a total ordering of the chopsticks
+=> Avoid cycles or have a total ordering of the chopsticks

+- Requiring one of the philosophers to grab forks in a different order
+- Requiring philosophers to grab both the forks at the same time
+- Assume that a philosopher has to stand before grabbing any fork.
+Allow at most four philosophers to be standing at any given time.

 ![image-20200229160028007](/assets/images/pd2-1.png)